boudicca-events/boudicca.events/docs/tech/EVENTCOLLECTORS.md

 ### Collectors

-Each collector has at least a type, a name and a generic "properties" array.
+Each collector has at least a type, a name and a generic `properties` map (key/value strings).

 To configure collectors in application.yml: